What causes a Lumbar stenosis (spinal canal narrowing)?

 If the problem does not cause, for example, a significant decrease in quality of life (very short walking distance, severe pain, weakness in the legs) and loss of working capacity, your doctor may give you advice for initial types of therapy, before surgery is attempted.
 This treatment includes medication, physiotherapy.
 The patient may also be advised to make appropriate lifestyle changes – such as smoking cessation and weight loss.

-When is an operation required?
+When is an operation required for Lumbar stenosis?

 Surgery is required when the patient has symptoms that interfere with normal daily activities, significantly restricting the ability to move and/or decrease walking distance.
 Surgery is considered if all previous treatment methods/options have failed to yield adequate results OR severe leg and back pain persists.